 Megan Draper: “Wings, daddy“

 Adding to the household tension, Bobby and Sally are also visiting for the weekend.
-We don’t see to much of Bobby Draper.
+We don’t see too much of Bobby Draper.

 Men don’t take the time to end things, They ignore you until you insist on a declaration of hate.” –Joan Harris

 Peggy invites her mother over for dinner, to tell her about her decision to move in with Abe.
-Peggy’s mother gives her some loving and sincere advice.
+And her mother gives her some loving and sincere advice.
 “This man will never marry you.
 He is just using you are practice for marriage“.